framesurge/perseus/README.md

 ## Motivation

 There is a sore lack of Rust frameworks for frontend development that support more than just SPAs and client-side rendering, and so Perseus was born.
 We need something like NextJS for Wasm.
-From there, we started getting interested in a more state-drive approach to web development, and here we are!
+But why stop there?

 ## Contributing